realdirt/LightShotScanner/README.md

 # !!Attention!!
 This program can cause your IP address to be banned by lightshot

+# Disclaimer
+This program "pings" the Lightshot web server which can cause the server to block your ip address Use at your own risk! if you are using the example below evering should be fine.

 # Description
 This tool can be used to get some random working links/screenshots from lightshot.

-# Disclaimer
-This program "pings" the Lightshot web server which can cause the server to block your ip address Use at your own risk! if you are using the example below evering should be fine.

 # Usages
-## Exampels
+## Examples
 Use this to download 6 random screenshots the links will be saved in links.txt and the images will be downloaded in the images folder.
 `java -Xmx2G -jar LightShotScanner.jar -rnd -save -download`
 ## Arguments